stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/03-creating-the-connector.markdown

                     try service!.getGuestbooksWithGroupId(groupId, start: Int32(startRow), end: Int32(endRow))
                 }
                 catch {
-                    // ignore error: the service method returns nil because the request is sent asynchronously }
+                    // ignore error: the service method returns nil because the request is sent later, in batch }

         }

-    Note that you don't need to do anything in the `catch` statement because the request is sent asynchronously and the service method returns `nil`.
+    Note that you don't need to do anything in the `catch` statement because the request is sent later, in batch.
+The `session` type `LRBatchSession` handles this for you.
 You'll receive the request's results elsewhere, once the request completes.

 5. Override the `doAddRowCountServiceCall` method to make the server call that retrieves the total number of guestbooks from the portlet.
 This enables